Hospital Bag Checklist—What to Pack for Mom, Baby, and Partner

 C-Section Hospital Bag

-Wondering what to bring in your hospital bag for a c-section?
-If you’re having a c-section or want to be prepared just in case, you can still use the other checklists in this article to help you decide what to pack in your hospital bag.
+Wondering what to bring in your hospital bag for a C-section?
+If you’re having a C-section or want to be prepared just in case, you can still use the other checklists in this article to help you decide what to pack in your hospital bag.
 However, these additional hospital bag items might come in handy before and after your cesarean delivery.

 You might also want to check with your healthcare provider to see if there’s anything specific you need to bring in your post-cesarean hospital bag.